nsdrussell/L6-sed-secure-issue-tracker/README.md

 python manage.py runserver
 ```
 ## Help
-To erase the database and create some example items in the database, on the homepage, click **Setup Demo DBs Items**.
+To erase the database and create some example items in the database, on the homepage, click **Create Example Database Rows**.
+This will create two user accounts, with which you can log in.
+The user account details are presented in the Create Example Database Rows page.
 To view the help file, on the homepage, click **View Help**.